Antarctica1210/social-media-project/README.md

 webpage UIs are completed (include simple functions like and dislike), the connection between webpages and server will be the next step

 Currently, different pages can be see by changing tags in App.js file: Home, Profile, Register and Login.

+## 05/04/2022

+Router has been used to navigate to different pages